alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

     yield n
 ```

+We only need to go up to *n*/2 because anything larger than that can't be a divisor of *n* -- if you divide *n* by something greater than *n*/2, the result won't be an integer.

 This code is very simple, and for small values of *n* this is good enough -- but it's quite inefficient and slow.
 As *n* gets bigger, the runtime increases linearly.
 Can we do better?

 ## Prime factorisations

-For my particular project, I was mostly working with [factorials][factorials], which have lots of small prime factors.
+For my particular project, I was mostly working with [factorials][factorials].
 The factorial of *n*, denoted *n*! is the product of all the integers up to and including *n*.
 For example: